KingChampion36/algotech/docs/leetcode-easy/array-partition.md

 *   **Iterating and Summing Pairs**: After sorting, the algorithm iterates through the sorted array by pairs (i.e., increments `i` by 2 in each iteration).
 For each pair, it adds the minimum of the two elements to the sum.
 *   **Maximizing Sum**: By sorting the array and summing the minimum of each pair, the algorithm ensures that it maximizes the sum of min pairs.
 Sorting allows pairing the smallest numbers together, ensuring that the minimum of each pair contributes to the sum.

-This solution efficiently maximizes the sum of min pairs by sorting the array and summing the minimum of each pair.

 !!! tip "Time and Space Complexities"